Bring one example

 A clinical decision can create instructions, documentation, messages, results, and follow-up work that outlives the visit.

-Open questions keep returning to the provider when authority, context, or closeout proof is unclear.
+Open questions keep returning to the provider when decision authority, context, or the finish point is unclear.

 High volume can make the visit look complete while decision support work waits behind it.